GMaciag/scColon/Part 0. Prerequisites/Enviroment setup and necessary packages.md

 #### Setting up the working environment

-As mentioned above, my preferred way of working through this tutorial is with a use of [Jupyter Notebook](https://jupyter.org/).
+As mentioned above, my preferred way of working through this tutorial is with a use of [Jupyter Notebook](https://jupyter.org/) while working in a conda environment.
 It is good practice to work in a separate environment, since installing new packages and dependencies can often break the previous ones.
-In which all you need to do is create a new environment.
-Much easier than reinstalling the system.
 A standard package manager is [conda](https://docs.conda.io/projects/conda/en/latest/index.html).

 There are distributions of conda: Miniconda and Anaconda.
 Miniconda is a command line tool, while Anaconda gives you a graphical interface.
 Here, I will show how to install and configure an environment in Miniconda on macOS.
 For other installation options please refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).